X-ray Crystallography Services

 8PBO – Deep interactome learning for generative drug design

-The group presents a computational approach utilizing interactome-based deep learning for ligand-based and structure-based de novo design of drug-like molecules in this publication.
+In this publication, the group presents a computational approach utilizing interactome-based deep learning for ligand-based and structure-based de novo design of drug-like molecules.
 New ligands targeting the binding site of the human peroxisome proliferator-activated receptor subtype gamma (PPARgamma, a protein from our FastLane™ Premium library) were generated.
 The system considers synthesizability, novelty, bioactivity, and physicochemical properties for ligand design.
 The binding mode of the ligand was subsequently confirmed by the crystal structure of the protein-ligand complex provided by the SARomics team.
 The structure of the complex shows that the ligand effectively interacts with the receptor in a canonical binding mode while also demonstrating the desired selectivity towards the receptor and favorable ADME properties.

 AI-based drug discovery supported by X-ray crystallography